sid-git-repo/ansible_adhoc/README.md

-# this is my 1st project!
+# this is for ansible  role testing